-Today’s discussion will be more theoretical, discussing different graph search algorithms and how they’re used, including Dijkstra’s algorithm and the A* algorithm.
+This week, we’ll be discussing different graph search algorithms and how they’re used, including Dijkstra’s algorithm and the A* algorithm.
 Our discussion will focus on what graph search algorithms do for you (and your business) without diving too deep into the mathematics of graph theory.

 There are two basic types of graph search algorithms: depth-first and breadth-first.

-The former travel from a starting node to some end node before repeating the search down a different path from the same start node until the query is answered.
-Generally, depth-first is a good choice when trying to discover discrete pieces of information.
-They are also a good strategy for general graph traversals.
+The former type of algorithm travels from a starting node to some end node before repeating the search down a different path from the same start node until the query is answered.
+Generally, depth-first search is a good choice when trying to discover discrete pieces of information.
+They’re also a good strategic choice for general graph traversals.

-(For the record, Cypher queries and Java traversals generally perform informed searches.)
+(For the record, Cypher queries and Java graph traversals generally perform informed searches.)

-Breadth-first algorithms conduct searches by exploring the graph one layer at a time.
+Breadth-first search algorithms conduct searches by exploring the graph one layer at a time.
 They begin with nodes one level deep away from the start node, followed by nodes at depth two, then depth three, and so on until the entire graph has been traversed.
+Like so:

 The goal of Dijkstra’s algorithm is to conduct a breadth-first search with a higher level of analysis in order to find the shortest path between two nodes in a graph.
-It does so in the following manner:
+Here’s how it works:

 - Pick the start and end nodes and add the start node to the set of solved nodes with a value of 0.
 Solved nodes are the set of nodes with the shortest known path from the start node.
 The start node has a value of 0 because it is 0 path-length away from itself.